-1799 Medication Management for People with Asthma (NCQA): Consensus Not Reached
+1799 Medication Management for People with Asthma (NCQA): Not Endorsed

 Description: The percentage of patients 5-64 years of age during the measurement year who were identified as having persistent asthma and were dispensed appropriate medications that they remained on during the treatment period.
 Two rates are reported: 1.
 The percentage of patients who remained on an asthma controller medication for at least 50% of their treatment period and 2.
-The percentage of patients who remained on an asthma controller medication for at least 75% of their treatment period; Measure Type: Process; Level of Analysis: Health Plan, Integrated Delivery System; Setting of Care: Ambulatory Care: Clinician Office/Clinic; Data Source: Administrative claims of evidence related to the thresholds (50% and 75%) specified for compliance with the measure.
-As part of the current submission, the developer presented results from a literature search, including a study by Yoon et al (2015),6 which found that patients who achieved 50% threshold in 2012 did not have fewer hospitalizations, but did have fewer ED visits in 2013, compared to those who were 50% compliant.
-The Committee had a robust discussion about the 50% and 75% thresholds, overall evidence, and about this new study, in particular, and did not reach consensus on Evidence.
-The Committee felt the measure did meet the Performance Gap subcriterion, as well as the Reliability, Validity, Feasibility criteria.
+The percentage of patients who remained on an asthma controller medication for at least 75% of their treatment period; Measure Type: Process; Level of Analysis: Health Plan, Integrated Delivery System; Setting of Care: Ambulatory Care: Clinician Office/Clinic; Data Source: Administrative claims

+This health plan measure was originally endorsed in 2012, and it maintained endorsement in 2014; the measure is currently in use in NCQA's State of Health Care annual report, Quality Compass, and by Consumer Reports on its website.
+During the 2012 review, the Committee voiced concern over the lack of evidence related to the thresholds (50% and 75%) specified for compliance with the measure.
+As part of the current submission, the developer presented results from a literature search, including a study by Yoon et al. (2015), which found that patients who achieved the 50% threshold in 2012 did not have fewer hospitalizations, but did have fewer ED visits in 2013, compared to those who were 50% compliant.
+The Committee had a robust discussion about the 50% and 75% thresholds, overall evidence, and about this new study, in particular, and did not reach consensus on evidence.
+The Committee felt that the measure did meet the performance gap subcriterion, as well as the reliability, validity, feasibility criteria.
 The Committee raised concern about the potential for an unintended consequence of increasing costs and medication use without improving patient outcomes.
-Ultimately, however, the Committee passed this measure on Usability and Use.
+Ultimately, however, the Committee passed this measure on usability and use.
 Initially, the Committee did not reach consensus on the suitability for endorsement of NQF #1799.